sadiqshifa/RMAS/docs/scra-agent-governance-risk.md

       (scra.dmdc.osd.mil) is accessible to SCRA Reviewers and that access does not require separate registration or credentials that may not be in place at time of an API outage
+- [ ] Draft manual procedure documentation for each function in Domain 8D —
+      calculation worksheets, DMDC portal procedure, notice screening guide
+- [ ] Formally adopt RTO and RPO targets from Domain 8E in a signed BCP document before production deployment
+- [ ] Schedule and execute first BCP test (fallback mode activation) before production deployment
+- [ ] Add Domain 8 BCP gap to the gap register as a production readiness item